-Pokémon Go Update: All the news you need about Pokémon Go for Android and iOS, including changes to raids, Mewtwo’s arrival, the latest Pokémon Go event details and Legendary Pokémon catching information.
-Plus, we explain recent features like Raid Battles, the new gym system, and everything else that’s new this summer – Shiny Pikachu, anyone?
+Pokémon Go Update: All the news you need about Pokémon Go for Android and iOS, including player vs player battles, Mewtwo’s arrival, the latest Pokémon Go event details and Legendary Pokémon catching information.

 Last summer Pokémania swept the globe but this year there’s still plenty worth getting excited about – not least the latest Pokémon events, which give you a rare opportunity to catch Legendary Pokémon like Articuno, Moltres, Zapdos and Lugia – not to mention Mewtwo, who recently cropped up in-game (more on that below).